Sharada Peeth

-Sharada Peeth is a ruined Hindu temple and ancient centre of learning located in the Neelum Valley of Pakistani-administered Kashmir.
+Sharada Peeth is a ruined Hindu temple and ancient centre of learning located in the Neelum Valley of Pakistan-administered Azad Kashmir in the disputed Kashmir region.
 Between the 6th and 12th centuries CE, it was among the most prominent temple universities in the Indian subcontinent.
 Known in particular for its library, stories recount scholars travelling long distances to access its texts.
 It played a key role in the development and popularisation of the Sharada script in North India, causing the script to be named after it, and Kashmir to acquire the moniker "Sharada Desh", meaning "country of Sharada".

 As one of the Maha Shakti Peethas, Hindus believe that it represents the spiritual location of the goddess Sati's fallen right hand.
 Sharada Peeth is one of the three holiest sites of pilgrimage for Kashmiri Pandits, alongside the Martand Sun Temple and the Amarnath Temple.

-Sharada Peeth is located approximately 150 km from Muzaffarabad, the capital of Pakistani-administered Azad Kashmir, and 130 km from Srinagar, the capital of Indian-administered Kashmir It is 10 km away from the Line of Control, which divides the Pakistani- and Indian-controlled areas of the former princely state of Jammu and Kashmir.
+Sharada Peeth is located approximately 150 km from Muzaffarabad, the capital of Azad Kashmir, and 130 km from Srinagar, the capital of the union territory of Jammu and Kashmir.
+It is 10 km away from the Line of Control, which divides the Pakistani- and Indian-controlled areas of the former princely state of Jammu and Kashmir.
 It is situated 1981 metres above sea level, along the Neelum River in the village of Sharda, in the valley of Mount Harmukh, believed by Kashmiri Pandits to be the abode of Shiva.

 History and etymology

 Sharada Peeth translates to "the seat of Sharada", the Kashmiri name for the Hindu goddess Saraswati.
-"Sharada" could be also related to the proto-Nostratic terms "sarv", which means "flow or stream", and daw (blow, tip or rock), because it was located at the confluence of three streams.

 The beginnings of Sharada Peeth are uncertain, and the question of origins difficult, because Sharada Peeth might have been both a temple and an educational institution.
 It was probably commissioned by Lalitaditya Muktapida (r.
 724 CE–760 CE) though no definitive evidence exists in favor.
 Al-Biruni recorded the place for the first time, as a revered shrine housing a wooden image of Sharda — however, he had never ventured into Kashmir and based his observations on hearsay.

 As a centre of learning

 Sharada Peeth is referred to by various historians, detailing its mythological status and prominence in ancient India.
 Its historical development is traced through references made to it by various historical sources.
-Although the Sharada script did not originate in Kashmir, it was used extensively in Sharada Peeth, and acquired its name from the institution.
-This has fed the popular belief that the script was developed in Kashmir.
+The Sharada script was used extensively in Sharada Peeth, and acquired its name from the institution.

-Some historians have suggested that Sharada Peeth was never a centre of learning, on the basis that in present-day, there are no sizeable ruins from a supposed educational site.
-In response, it has been said that Sharda is prone to earthquakes, and debris from a collapsed abandoned university are likely to have been used by townspeople for other constructions.